 Planting the bulbs

 When to plant -- Your bulbs (technically corms) will sprout in autumn, around late September/October (in the Southern Hemisphere, early April).
 Until then, store them in a paper bag.
 Or you may plant them in soil before autumn, but only if the soil can be kept dry until autumn.
 Either way, store them out of direct sunlight.

-Pot size -- Use a pot about 6 inches tall (15 cm) and wide enough so each bulb is about 2 inches (5 cm) from the next one, and from the edge of the pot.
+Pot size -- Use a pot about 5-6 inches tall (12-15 cm) and wide enough so each bulb is about 2 inches (5 cm) from the next one, and from the edge of the pot.
 The pot needs drainage holes.
-If temperatures tend to get above the low 70s (23°C) in winter or spring, use an oversized clay pot, to keep the bulbs cool.
-Avoid dark colored pots, since they absorb more heat.
+If temperatures tend to get above the low 70s (23°C) in winter or spring, keep the roots cool by placing the pot inside a larger clay pot (fill any extra space with soil).

 In early October, water the soil lightly until it is slightly moist (not fully saturated).
 The bulbs should begin sprouting within a few weeks of watering them.
 Once they sprout, move them to a sunny spot.
 In hotter conditions, they may need some afternoon shade, otherwise full sun is best throughout winter.

 Watering -- Aim to keep the soil evenly moist throughout the growing season.
 Avoid letting it dry out completely, but also don't keep it constantly saturated.
 If you're unsure if the soil has the proper moisture in the root zone, use a moisture meter.

 Climate -- The Starfish Iris does best in mild, frost-free temperatures during its winter growing period.
 It grows best between 40 and 75 degrees F (4-24°C) from October through April in the Northern hemisphere (April to October in the Southern hemisphere).
 It can usually handle warmer temperatures provided that nights are cool (below 65°F / 18°C).
 It probably can tolerate an occasional, light frost, but i recommend protecting it from freezing temperatures.